petabi/sniffles/README.md

                   are 1 to 99 representing the chance that a packet will be dropped.
                   Note, the packet drop only happens on data-bearing packets, not on the acks.
+                - ack: Have every data packet in this flow be followed by an ACK from the server.
+Valid values are true or false.
+                  Default is false.
             - `<pkt > </pkt>`:  This directive designates either an individual packet or a series of packets.
 The times feature can be used to have one <pkt> </pkt> directive generate several packets.
 Otherwise, it is